Patrik Danek

-Patrik Danek (born 2 October 2001) is a Slovak footballer who plays for FC Petržalka as a winger.
+Patrik Danek (born 2 October 2001) is a Slovak footballer who plays for Petržalka as a winger.

 Club career

 Danek made his professional Fortuna Liga debut for Nitra against Spartak Trnava during a home 1:0 victory at pod Zoborom on 2 November 2019.
 He came on after 87 minutes of play to replace Samuel Šefčík, with the final score already set by Milan Ristovski earlier in the first half.